perticascatalin/Research/README.md

 Display graphic array before and after - barchart, stacking vs. coloring.

 8. Input-output matching cardinality

+9. Feature importances from decision tree

+10. Trick network by having some fixed positions.
+K out of N elements are fixed such that solving the problem for them yields better results than for bothering with the rest of the elements.

 ### 6. Experiments vs Theory